dergigi/dergigi.github.io/bitcoin/resources.md

 - [That’s not Bitcoin, this is Bitcoin][that-this] by StopAndDecrypt
 - [That’s not Bitcoin, that’s BCash][that-this] by StopAndDecrypt

+Shameless plug: I explored Bitcoin's identity in [Lesson 4][lesson-4] of [21lessons.com].

+[lesson-4]: {{ '/bitcoin/lessons/ch1-04-the-problem-of-identity' | absolute_url }}

 #### Who Controls Bitcoin?

+One of the first responses of people learning about Bitcoin is "Yeah yeah I get it... but who controls it?"
+The question of control is not an easy one to answer, because you have to understand the whole system on a pretty deep level to answer it.
+The following articles might help.

 - [Unpacking Bitcoin's Social Contract][social-contract] by Hasu
 - [Bitcoin Miners Beware: Invalid Blocks Need Not Apply][invalid-blocks] by StopAndDecrypt
 - [Why America Can’t Regulate Bitcoin][cant-regulate] by Beautyon

+Shameless plug: I explore the question of control (and censorability) in [Lesson 6][lesson-6] of [21lessons.com] and in [The Magic Dust of Cryptography][magic-dust].

+[magic-dust]: {% post_url /bitcoin/2018-08-17-the-magic-dust-of-cryptography %}
+[lesson-6]: {{ '/bitcoin/lessons/ch1-06-the-power-of-free-speech' | absolute_url }}

 #### Bitcoin as an organic system

+Ralph Merkle famously called Bitcoin ["the first example of a new form of life."][dao-merkle].
+Others developed this idea further, which is - in my opinion - one of the most useful analogies to understand Bitcoin.

 - [Foreword to The Bitcoin Standard][taleb-foreword] by Nassim Nicholas Taleb
 - [Bitcoin is a Decentralized Organism][fungi1] by Brandon Quittem